Monday, September 16, 2019

 After dinner, Jon presented the coveted KLR award to Garrett, the rider who showed the most heart during the weekend’s ride.
 The trophy is made up of different parts that signify what the ride meant to the trophy recipient.
 Garrett will have to add something to the award and present it to another rider at next year’s event.

 Jon then provided everyone the background on the UFO we visited on the mountain top.
-Apparently, the structure was a flying saucer-shaped boat that once sat in the Los Angels harbor.
+Apparently, the structure was a flying saucer-shaped boat that once sat in the Los Angeles harbor.
 An eccentric millionaire then transported the weird shaped vessel in its entirety to the top of that Arizona mountain where he lived in it for years.
 Definitely and interesting and intriguing story.

 Dave and I left early on Sunday for the drive back to San Diego, as several others went for a half-day ride in the local area.
 After hearing our report of the Bagdad ride, Sal and some of the others rode out there for the burgers and incredible scenery.
 That’s a truly beautiful stretch of backcountry riding.